MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Business Alerts takes advantage of the query features of Microsoft SQL Server to monitor your data for specific conditions.
-For example, suppose that you want to be notified when a customer’s credit limit has been exceeded.
+For example, suppose that you want to be notified when a customer's credit limit has been exceeded.
 In that case, you can use the Business Alert wizard to create a query that compares the credit limit amounts to the current amounts for your customers.

-You can use the wizard to set up the schedule for the alert—that is, when, how often, and for how long you want Microsoft Dynamics GP to check whether the conditions you’ve defined exist.
+You can use the wizard to set up the schedule for the alert—that is, when, how often, and for how long you want Microsoft Dynamics GP to check whether the conditions you've defined exist.
 You also can specify a list of people to notify when those conditions occur.

 You can create an unlimited number of business alerts, combining information